MicrosoftDocs/win32/desktop-src/DirectShow/validating-the-certificate-chain.md

 5. If this certificate is not the leaf certificate, verify the following:
     -   The modulus and exponent from the Data/PublicKey element exactly match the modulus and exponent from the Signature/KeyInfo element of the previous certificate.
     -   The KeyUsage element contains a SignCertificate element, with the value 1.
 6. Use the SHA-1 hash algorithm to hash every byte in the certificate's Data element.
-Every byte from the first character in the <Data> tag to the last character in the closing </Data> tag should be hashed.
+Every byte from the first character in the &lt;Data&gt; tag to the last character in the closing &lt;/Data&gt; tag should be hashed.
 The hash value is used to check the certificate against the certificate revocation list (CRL), as described in [Certificate Revocation Lists](certificate-revocation-lists.md)
 7. Compare the hash value from step 6 with the base64-decoded value of the Signature/SignedInfo/Reference/DigestValue element.
 These values must match.
 8. Perform the Verify Signature procedure, described below.
 9. If this certificate is not the final certificate in the chain, save the Signature/KeyInfo/KeyValue/RSAKeyValue value for the next iteration of the loop.